ysthakur/CMSC320-Notes/ML/Classification/Decision Trees.md

 ---
 tags:
   - classification
+  - supervised-learning
 ---

-Supervised learning model

 Very simple, not very good, outdated (but a building block of one of our strongest algorithms: [Random Forests](<Random Forests.md>))

 > [!warning]
-> Don’t use decision trees when you have an actual problem you want to solve
+> Don't actually use decision trees.
+Only good for demonstration purposes.

 Use decision trees when you only want: